mindovermiles262/jekyll-blog/_posts/2018-06-07-activating-windows10-vm.md

 I really tried.
 I gave Windows 10 a solid month of use before deciding that I couldn't keep using it.
 It was a tough decision because I use Windows so much for my work.
 I needed to install Windows 10 inside of a Virtual Machine.

 After installing everything and getting it up and running, I was having troubles activating the installation of Windows 10 from our KVM Server at work.
+After searching the internet, I came across [this article from TechRepublic](https://www.techrepublic.com/article/how-to-install-windows-10-in-a-vm-on-a-linux-machine/) which provided a working solution.

 KVM Servers work on a hardware signature which activates the Windows installation per hardware device.
 By using a Virtual Machine the signature had changed and was invalid for activating windows.
 The solution?
 Upload your signature into the VM and activate.